GreyCat/javascript-book/en/01-basics/01-javascript-and-related-technologies/01-overview.md

 <li class="list-plus">Supported by all browsers and enabled by default</li>
 </ol>

-The mix of the advantages cannot be found in any of other technologies.
+The mix of these advantages cannot be found in any of other technologies.

 Also, remember that JavaScript is alive, under constant development.
 New features are coming, the modern ECMAScript standard brings nice features, new JavaScript engines work better and faster.

-## Trends in JavaScript.
-HTML5.
+## Trends in JavaScript: HTML5

 When you plan to study a technology, say <i>invest your time</i>, it is always good to overview the trends.